seedstack/website/content/addons/supports/batch/start-batch.md

 # Create the service

-Create a SEED-managed service to illustrate a SEED service injection inside a Spring bean with Interface :
+Create a Seed-managed service to illustrate a Seed service injection inside a Spring bean with Interface :

     package org.seedstack.seed.service;